ChengyinLee/chengyinlee.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>

-I am an Assistant Professor in the Computer Science and Engineering Department at Oakland University.
-I am the director of SAFE AI Lab (Secure, Aligned, Fair, and Ethical AI Research Lab).
-My research mainly focuses on Natural Language Processing (NLP), Large Language Models (LLMs), Trustworthy Artificial Intelligence (AI), and Machine Learning Theory and Applications.
-My dedication to these areas has led to the publication of numerous research papers at top AI conferences, including NeurIPS, IJCAI, AAAI, ICML, EACL, MICCAI, and IJCNN, among others.
-I have a strong passion for research and a demonstrated ability to apply my knowledge to real-world challenges.
+I am a dedicated researcher advancing AI in healthcare, with a particular focus on Medical Image Analysis and Trustworthy AI.
+Currently, I develop innovative AI-driven healthcare solutions at Henry Ford Health.
+I hold a Ph.D. in Computer Science from Wayne State University, where I specialized in AI methodologies for medical applications.
+My research contributions have been widely recognized, with publications in top AI and medical imaging conferences, including NeurIPS, IJCAI, ECML, MICCAI, and WACV, among others.
+With a strong passion for research and a commitment to real-world impact, I strive to bridge the gap between cutting-edge AI and practical healthcare applications.

-I am looking for self-motivated Master's/Ph.D. students to join my group for Winter/Fall 2025.
-If you are interested in Trustworthy AI, NLP, LLMs, and Generative AI, please feel free to email me with your CV.
+If you are interested in Medical Image Analysis, Trustworthy AI, or Generative AI, feel free to reach out via email—I am always open to collaboration!

 # 🔥 News
 - *2025.01*: &nbsp;💼 I am serving on a NSF CISE Panel.